microsoft/fluentui/apps/fabric-website/src/pages/Controls/PillButtonBarPage/docs/ios/PillButtonBarOverview.md

-`MSPillButtonBar` is a horizontal scrollable list of pill-shaped text buttons in which only one button can be selected at a given time.
+`PillButtonBar` is a horizontal scrollable list of pill-shaped text buttons in which only one button can be selected at a given time.

 <!-- prettier-ignore-start -->
 <DisplayToggle onText="Dark" offText="Light" label="Theme Switcher">